Examples

 Collapsible content

-Plasmid Sequencing of pUC19
+Plasmid Sequencing of three common vectors

 Amplicon Sequencing of SS3 locus